mcelayir/mcelayir.github.io/_posts/flutter-reader.md

 ## Defining assets

-In this step we are going to build our first screen, where user will select the source to be readed.
+In this step we are going to build our first screen, where users will select the source to be read.

 So let's start with defining and loading the data.
 We are going to load categories and sources assigned to them from a JSON file.

 Create a directory named `data` in your projects root directory and create `categories.json` file under it.

-Our json data will be the following.
+Our JSON data will be the following.
 Please minify the content in a <a href="https://codebeautify.org/jsonviewer">json modifier</a> before pasting it.
-There is a problem with the pretty printed json files while loading them which I couldn't figured out.
+There is a problem with the pretty printed JSON files while loading them which I couldn't figure out.
 If you have a solution for this, please reach out.

 ```json
 [